Conditions of employment

 At Casey, Davis and Mawson:

-• In the peak of summer (January) average temperatures range between −3 °C and +3 °C, but are much cooler in the summer margins of October and April, ranging between −16 °C and −8 °C. The record warmest temperature of +13.0 °C is held by Davis Station.
+• In the peak of summer in January, average temperatures range between −3 °C and +3 °C. Between October and April, the temperature ranges between −16 °C and −8 °C. The warmest recorded temperature is +13.0 °C at Davis station.

-• In winter (April to October) average temperatures range between −20 °C and −10 °C. The record coldest temperature of −41.8 °C is held by Davis station.
+• In winter between April and October, average temperatures range between −20 °C and −10 °C. The coldest recorded temperature is −41.8 °C at Davis station.

-• Although more frequent in winter, you can expect low temperatures, fierce winds, dryness and frequent blizzards any time of year.
+Although more frequent in winter, low temperatures and frequent blizzards can occur at any time of year.

 On Macquarie Island it is wet and windy year-round.
 Average temperatures range between +2 °C and +9 °C. The record minimum temperature is −9.4 °C and maximum is +14.4 °C.